 Ensuring that our laws account for the lived reality of people escaping family violence is essential if we are serious about safety, fairness and financial justice.
-Right now if someone had had access to the first home owners grant or stamp duty exemptions to buy a home with a partner and then had to flee due to violence, they can lose their eligibility.
+Right now if someone had had access to the first home owners grant or stamp duty exemptions to buy a home with a partner and then had to flee due to violence, they could lose their eligibility.
 They are treated as if they have already had their one shot.
 That does not seem fair, particularly given the circumstances.
 It punishes people who have already been through trauma and discourages them from leaving unsafe situations.
 This bill changes that.
 It means that if someone has to leave their home because of family violence and they do not benefit from the property, they will be able to access those supports again.
 So where that person does not get the rental income, does not see capital gains and does not get to live in the property that they have had to flee, they are treated as if they had never bought the property in the first place.
-They will be eligible again for the \$10,000 first home owner grant on a new home, and they will be eligible for the full stamp duty exemption on homes under \$600,000 and concessions on homes up to \$750,000.
+They will be eligible again for the \$10,000 first home owner grant on a new home, and they will be eligible for the full stamp duty exemption on homes under \$600,000 or concession on homes up to \$750,000.
 This is about dignity, it is about rebuilding and it is about recognising that sometimes good tax policy can be about gender.
-Good tax policy should always reflect our values as a society and a Victorian community.
-A further change ensures that if they are still listed as the owner on the home that they have fled and they are not making any money from it they will not be hit with land tax either.
+Good tax policy should always reflect our values as a society and a Victorian

 For too long the tax office has perceived itself as a gender-free zone.
 In the 1990s the sector argued to the Department of Treasury and Finance that family violence is an economic issue, costing Victoria and Victorians money.
 At the time the sector was seeking more secure funding for family violence and sexual assault services across the state.
-Put more brutally, these amendments will prevent the tax office from being intrinsically implicit in the oppression of women, removing these property barriers from consideration for women who are planning to leave a violent or abusive relationship, and this is the right thing to do.
+Put more brutally, these amendments will prevent the tax office from being intrinsically implicit in the oppression of women, removing these property barriers from consideration for women who are planning to leave a violent or abusive relationship.
+This is the right thing to do.
 These are practical, decent changes.
 They are about giving victim-survivors of family violence a fair go.
 No-one should be punished for protecting themselves or their kids.
 So this bill is an important demonstration of the value of a multilens analysis - that is my made-up phrase - critically looking at longstanding financial and tax assumptions from the perspectives of vulnerable and diverse Victorians.
 For that reason, I commend the bill to the house.